darylducks17/Cypress/README.md

 - **package.json** - contains the dependencies

 ## Interacting with Elements
-- checking and unchecking radio buttons/checkboxes
+- Checking and unchecking radio buttons/checkboxes
   - ```.check()``` & ```.uncheck()```
 - Cypress has only ```.get()``` method to get either single or multiple elements
 - ```have.value``` assertion only works when dropdowns have the selector tag in the DOM.
 Use ```have.text``` instead.